GROTON — Could Groton and Dunstable become a single town again as they once were 338 years ago?

 The reason that the school wanted to do the work, said Collins, was to “improve pedestrian safety” along the busy thoroughfare.

 Construction of the sidewalk, along with five crosswalks and signage, would cost an estimated $2.5 million and represented “an enormous financial commitment and something we can all enjoy” said Collins.

 In addition to the sidewalk, Collins said that the work would also include a reconfiguration of the intersection of Peabody Street and Farmers Row, changing a fork to a T intersection.

-Agreeing to hold a public hearing on the issue, selectmen asked Collins that the school inform abutters of the plan, whose property the town’s right-of-way would use for the new sidewalk, ahead of the meeting.
+Agreeing to hold a public hearing on the issue, selectmen asked Collins that the school inform abutters, whose property the town’s right of way would use for the new sidewalk, ahead of the meeting.